awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 ```

 **Example**
-The following example adds the groups section heading and creates a group named `my-group` that includes individual users named `john` and `jane`, an existing group named `observers`, and an operating system user group named `guests`:
+The following example adds the groups section heading and creates a group named `my-group`\.
+This group includes individual users\.
+They're named `john` and `jane`, one of which is an existing group named `observers`, and other of which an operating system user group named `guests`:

 ```
 [groups]
 my-group=john, user:jane, group:observers, osgroup:guests
 ```

-## Create Aliases<a name="security-authorization-file-create-alias"></a>
+## Create aliases<a name="security-authorization-file-create-alias"></a>

-The `[aliases]` section of the permissions file lets you create sets of NICE DCV features\.
-After an alias has been defined, you can grant or deny groups or individual users permissions to use it\.
+You can use the `[aliases]` section of the permissions file to create sets of NICE DCV features\.
+After an alias was defined, you can grant or deny groups or individual users permissions to use it\.
 Granting or denying permissions to an alias grants or denies permissions to all of the features that are included in it\.

 To create aliases in your permissions file, you must first add the aliases section heading to the file\.